-- Simplicity – Although we recommend this machine for somebody that has been detecting for a while to really get the most use out of all the function, it still remains simple to use for anybody.
-With all Garrett models, there are clearly marked buttons which are easy to understand.
+- Simplicity – Although we recommend this machine for somebody that has been detecting for a while to really get the most use out of all the functions, it still remains simple to use for anybody.
+With all Garrett models, there are clearly marked buttons that are easy to understand.

 - Sensitivity – The 10kHz frequency delivers a great response, it is very accurate so you can be sure you are not wasting time digging in the wrong location.
 Along with its depth detector, you can weigh up the time spent digging.